SpenceKonde/megaTinyCore/README.md

 **Arduino 1.8.13 is recommended**

 This core depends on the 7.3.0-atmel3.6.1-arduino7 version of the toolchain.
-For this core to work when installed manually, one of the following must be true:
-* Using Arduino 1.8.13, without having downgraded the Official Arduino AVR Boards package using board manager (version 1.8.13 introduces compelling UX improvements and is strongly recommended)
-* Using Arduino 1.8.13, with [MegaCoreX](https://github.com/MCUdude/MegaCoreX) 1.0.4 installed using board manager
-* Using older version of Arduino, with the Official Arduino AVR Boards package updated to 1.8.3, or [MegaCoreX](https://github.com/MCUdude/MegaCoreX) 1.0.4 installed using board manager
+For this core to work **when installed manually**, you must have either the latest official Arduino AVR board package, 1.8.3 (included with Arduino 1.8.13, and must not have been downgraded using board manager - or available for older versions of the IDE by upgrade through board manager).
+When megaTinyCore is installed through board manager, the required version of the toolchain is always installed automatically.

 ## Supported Parts (click link for pinout diagram and details)
 * [ATtiny3217,1617,817,417](megaavr/extras/ATtiny_x17.md)